jpaffrath/jask/README.md

 ```

 ### Importing other files
-If you import a file, jask searches for files in the current directory.
+You can import other jask files with the keyword 'use'.
-You can use the option -l to define a library path, jask will search there as well.
+If you import a file, jask searches for files in the directory where jask has been executed.
-File myLibrary.jask:
+See the following example how to import files:
 ```C
 function myLibFunction()
   print("This is a library!")